-460-6.3 Electroslag Welding: Perform NGI-ESW welding in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.
+-----Perform NGI-ESW welding in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.
+Supplemented by the recommendations from the following references:

+1. Report No. FHWA-SA-96-053, "Technical Information Guide for Narrow.Gap Improved Electroslag Welding".
+2. Report No. FHWA-SA-96-052, "Process Operational Guide for Narrow.Gap Improved Electroslag Welding".
 460-6.4 Welding of Hollow Structural Steel Sections (Pipes and Tubes): Except as noted in the Contract Documents, perform all shop and field welding of Hollow Structural Shapes in accordance with the AWS D1.1, Structural Welding Code as amended herein.

-460-6.4.1 Highway Sign Structures, Luminaires and Traffic Signals: For structural steel sign structures, lighting poles, and traffic signal poles, comply with AWS D1.1 Structural Welding Code. as well as the additional requirements of AASHTO Standard Specification for Structural Supports for Highway Signs, Luminaires and Traffic Signals, Section 5.15, Welded Connections.

-460-6.4.2 Tubular Bridge or Sign Structures: Comply with the requirements of the AWS D1.1 Structural Welding Code as amended by the following:

-Unless otherwise shown in the Plans, perform ultrasonic testing (UT) or radiographic testing (RT) on full penetration groove welds at the following frequency (use the AWS D1.1 Tubular Connections Class R Criteria for UT and Cyclically Loaded Criteria for RT.

-One hundred percent of each joint subject to tension or reversal of

-Twenty-five percent of each joint subject to only compression or shear.
-If discontinuities are found in the joint, the remainder of the joint shall be tested.

-Perform Magnetic Particle Testing at the following frequencies:

-A minimum of 25% of all fillet or partial penetration groove welds in main members (Use the AWS D1.1 Tubular Connections Criteria).
+460-6.4.1 Highway Signs Structures, Luminaires and Traffic Signals: For structural steel sign structures, lighting poles, and traffic signal poles, comply with AWS D1.1 Structural Welding Code. withas well as the additional requirements of AASHTO Standard Specification for Structural Supports for Highway Signs, Luminaires and Traffic Signals, Section 5.15, Welded Connections.
+460-6.4.2 Tubular Bridge or Sign Structures: For tubular bridge structures including pedestrian bridges, cComply with the requirements of the AWS D1.1 Structural Welding Code as amended by the following: 1.
+Qualify all welding processes in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.
+Comply with all qualification criteria including production thickness and position limitations.
+Use ASTM A709 Grade 50 for this test.
+2. UT NDE technicians performing inspection of TKY welds are to be qualified to the requirements and recommendations for operator qualification specified in API Recommended Practice 2X, Third Edition, 1996, including a practical test with mockup tubular welds containing built-in flaws, 3.
+Perform nondestructive testing of all tubular complete joint penetration groove welds in main members using Ultrasonic Testing in accordance with the AWS D1.1, Structural Welding Code.
+Perform ultrasonic testing at the following frequency: Unless otherwise shown in the Plans, perform ultrasonic testing (UT) or radiographic testing (RT) on full penetration groove welds at the following frequency (use the AWS D1.1 Tubular Connections Class R Criteria for UT and Cyclically Loaded Criteria for RT.
+1. One hundred percent of each joint subject to tension or reversal of stress.
+2. Twenty-five percent of each joint subject to only compression or shear. -If unacceptable discontinuities are found in the joint, the remainder of the joint shall be tested.
+Perform Magnetic Particle Testing at the following frequencies: A minimum of twenty-five-percent of all fillet or partial penetration groove welds in main members (Use the AWS D1.1 Tubular Connections Criteria).
 If discontinuities are found, the remainder of the welds on the members shall be tested.

 460-6.5 Field Welding: Field weld only with the approval of the Engineer.
+Provide any additional field welding procedures as requested by the Engineer for review.